kamilutkumavi0/cutlie/README.md

 # cutlie

-Cutlie is a short cut tool for specific commands, similar to an SSH command with an IP address.
+Cutlie is a short cut tool for you.

 ## Installation